 Dry ingredients – in a bowl, combine flour, baking powder, baking soda, salt, - set aside

-In the bowl of a stand mixer with the paddle attachment, cream butter and sugar until light and fluffy.
+In the bowl of a stand mixer with the paddle attachment on medium speed, cream butter and sugar until light and fluffy.

 Gradually add the oil and continue to whip until light and airy.
 Then, add the vanilla, almond, and rose extract.
 Pro tip - adding the oil gradually will help the oil whip up some air into the batter similar to making mayonnaise.